Chemaclass/stock-ticker/adrs/0003_notifier.md

 ## Consequences

-You can define multiple policies for the same Ticker
+You can define multiple policy conditions for the same Ticker Symbol in order to trigger a notification.